Texas Dram Shop Law in Relation to Drunk Driving Accidents

 Now we come to the subject of what damages (money for losses) you can seek with a dram shop lawsuit.

-If your loved one was killed by a drunken driver, then you and your family can sue for both wrongful death damages and survival damages.
+If your loved one was killed by an intoxicated driver, then you and your family can sue for both wrongful death damages and survival damages.
 The husband or wife, children, mother and father of the deceased may all pursue wrongful death damages, which enable them to pursue compensation for their individual suffering as a result of their loved one’s demise.
 Wrongful death damages can include benefits for:

 A drinking establishment that makes the choice to ignore a spoliation of evidence letter and destroys evidence could enable you to gain even more in damages, as the court is likely to assign Death Sentence exemplary damages as punishment for the transgression.

 - Emotional pain and mental trauma caused by the death

 - Loss of financial support

 - Loss of parental services for a child losing a parent